equilibrez/equilibrez.github.io/_posts/2025-12-16-teenager-executive-function-support.md

 ####C. Dopamine Pairing (The Bridge)Allow the child to pair a high-dopamine sensory input with the low-dopamine task.

-* **The Action:** Let your child listen to music, eat nuts, have a fiddling toy in his hand, or drink cool water *while* the work is done.
+* **The Action:** Let your child listen to music, eat nuts, have a fidget toy in his hand, or drink cool water *while* the work is done.
 * **The Rule:** The music/snack is **only** available while the work happens.
 This provides the chemical fuel to bridge the boredom gap.

 ###3.
 Long-Term Strategies: Building the Internal ArchitectureThe goal is to slowly transfer the "Starter Motor" from you to him.